gengishkhan/gengishkhan.github.io/docs/about.md

 title: "About me"
 permalink: /about
 ---
-Hi, My name is Truong Cong Da.
+Hello, I'm Truong Cong Da.

-In last 15 years, I almost focused on Microsoft Dynamics AX products and ERP fields, but starting from 2016 I started learning Python , used django template to develop a web application for personal use.
-Sometimes I was curious about the data so I  spent some free time to learn pandas, numpy, matplotlib , seaborn  and used Jupyter notebook  to do some experiments with data that I have.
-As Jobs once said ' You can't connect the dots forward, but you connect the dots backward'.
+For the past 15 years, my focus has predominantly been on Microsoft Dynamics AX products and ERP fields.
+However, in 2016, I embarked on a new journey by delving into Python.
+Using Django templates, I developed a web application for personal use.
+Intrigued by data, I dedicated free time to learning pandas, numpy, matplotlib, seaborn, and conducted experiments using Jupyter notebooks.
+Reflecting on the words of Steve Jobs, "You can't connect the dots forward, but you can connect them backward," I found that my explorations, though seemingly unrelated, led me towards the realms of data and machine learning.

-I don't know exactly the roadmap or why I did so  and what I did was following the advices from the books, watch educational videos on Youtube and try to gain knowledge from it.
-But I think somehow these works led me to data and machine learning and this is the field that I am more interested about.
+While I don't have a clear roadmap for machine learning and AI, I've followed advice from books, watched educational videos on YouTube, and absorbed knowledge along the way.
+This unplanned journey has ignited a keen interest in data and machine learning.

-As of Dec 2023, my knowledge about machine learning and AI are still fresh so  I decided to left my full time job  and  spent last 2 months to study about machine learning and AI application development process.
-My journey in this field is just a beginning.
-There are much more to learn and I will keep going.
-By creating this blogs, I hope it can help me to track my study progress and also to share and collaborate with all machine learners and data scientist.
+As of December 2023, my understanding of machine learning and AI is still in its early stages.
+In pursuit of deeper knowledge, I made the decision to leave my full-time job and spent the last two months immersing myself in the study of machine learning and AI application development.
+This marks only the beginning of my journey in this fascinating field, with much more to learn and explore.

-For those who have the same interest, please feel free to contact me at: da.truong.it at gmail. com.
+Through this blog, I aim to document my study progress, and I welcome the opportunity to connect and collaborate with fellow machine learners and data scientists.
+For those sharing a similar interest, please feel free to contact me at: da.truong.it at gmail. com.

 Have fun!